 RCOoA's disaster plan has been developed in coordination with the Riverside County Emergency Medical Services (EMS) Agency to coordinate with the County of Riverside's disaster plan.
-The County's Emergency Operations Plan (EOP) includes five Standardized Emergency Management System (SEMS) functional units which may be officially activated at any time by the Emergency Operations Center (EOC) should a major disaster occur.
+The County's disaster plan includes five Standardized Emergency Management System (SEMS) functional units which may be officially activated at any time by the Emergency Operations Center should a major disaster occur.
 The five SEMS are as follows: